lawrie/blackicemxbook/Simulation/Simulation.md

 gtkwave waves.vcd
 ```

 This is the relevant part of the wave file, as shown by gtkwave.
-You can confitm that the o_tx_uart signal is correct.
+You can confitm that the o_uart_tx signal is correct.

 ![txuart](./txuart.png)